jmehart/wax/README.md

     - Label
     - Genre
     - Style
     - Average rating
     - Lowest selling price/value
     - Add to crate or collection buttons
 ### Crate
-- page that displays records that a user added to Crate and is used to keep track of records that you are interested in buying and adding to your collection.
+- Page that displays records that a user added to Crate and is used to keep track of records that you are interested in buying and adding to your collection.
 The Crate displays a list of album covers that display more album info (similar to the Record List page) when they are clicked.
 The Crate has two buttons at the bottom of each record element: “Add to Collection” for the user to click when they’ve bought the record, or “Remove from Crate” if the user decided that they no longer want the record.
 ### Collection
-- page that displays records that a user added to Collection and is used to keep track of records that you own.
+- Page that displays records that a user added to Collection and is used to keep track of records that you own.
 The Collection displays a list of album covers that display more album info when they are clicked.
 An album will also display a “Remove From Collection” button in case the user sold, traded, or for whatever reason doesn’t own that record anymore.
 At the top of the Collection page you'll find the total minimum value of your record collection; a formula that finds the sum of the "value" key property values in the records array.

 ## DEVELOPED WITH:
 - [React](https://facebook.github.io/react/)